Rsemane/Rsemane/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on collecting certifications
+- 🌱 I’m currently learning Azure
+- 👯 I’m looking to collaborate on Azure Hands-On
+- 💬 Ask me about Azure / On-Prem Windows
+- 📫 How to reach me: linkedin.com/in/rabih-semaan

 <!--
 **Rsemane/Rsemane** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.